DssFactory/DssFactory.github.io/_services/DataAnalysis.md

 ## Our service:

-DssFactory has experience in data analysis.
+DssFactory has experience in spatial-temporal data analysis.

 1. Define the business question: What do you want to learn from the data?
 2. Collect the data: This can be done through surveys, interviews, experiments, or other methods.